viols-code/viols-code/README.md

 ---
 ### University Projects
 #### Bachelor - Engineering of Computing Systems @Polimi
-I cannot publich all the projects until Dicember 2022
+I cannot publish all the projects until Dicember 2022

 - [Eriantys](https://github.com/viols-code/ing-sw-2022-renne-resta-puccioni) - JavaFX implementation of board game [Eriantys](https://www.craniocreations.it/prodotto/eriantys/)
 - [POCASA and PASS methods](https://github.com/viols-code/ingegneria-informatica-project) - Analysis and implementation of methods for the identification of target sites within proteins to support the discovery of new drugs